 It’s simple.
 You are the best manager on earth for your property.
 No one cares as much about it as you do (or as you should).
 You’ll also save money and keep all of the control.

 If you have only one or two properties, learn to manage them yourself first.
 After you know what’s involved, you can hire a manager in order to grow your portfolio.
+If you would like to know how to find the best property manager click here to read our guide.

 I am an investor and a professional property manager who has overseen hundreds of properties.
 This guide is a crash course in managing your own property and it will help you deal with everyday problems as a landlord.